MatrixSenpai/dotfiles/README.md

 ###vim
 I use vim as my code editor.
 This project includes a nice vim config, and vundle setup, so you can extend to your hearts content.

-###Nginx
-I end up using Nginx a lot, and so the nginx folder includes a wildcard conf file that I like to use for php projects.
-The <code>.zshrc</code> file contains some nginx aliases as well :) Of course you don't have to use nginx to use these dotfiles.

-###Puppet
-I'm working on a puppet script that installs all of my packages, and does all of the configuration for you.
-Stay tuned :)